handmadecode/quill/README.md

 The HTML report contains the following parts:

-* The header, which is the entire `<head>` tag, the opening `<body>` tag and any HTML code that should appear before the sections.
-The default layout has a `<head>` tag containing the CSS style sheet expected by the XSL files distributed with the Quill jar, and the opening `<body>` tag is followed by a headline on the format "<Project name> build report summary".
+* _The header_, which is the entire `<head>` tag, the opening `<body>` tag and any HTML code that should appear before the sections.
+The default layout has a `<head>` tag containing the CSS style sheet expected by the XSL files distributed with the Quill jar, and the opening `<body>` tag is followed by a headline on the format "<project name> build report summary".

-* The sections, which are output in a logical matrix with a configurable number of columns.
+* _The sections_, which are output in a logical matrix with a configurable number of columns.
 This matrix, each of its rows and each of its cells are all enclosed in an opening and an closing HTML snippet, see below.
 The HTML snippet for each cell, i.e. report section, is created by applying the XSL transformation to the XML report.

-* The footer, which least must contain the closing `</body>` and `</html>` tags.
+* _The footer_, which least must contain the closing `</body>` and `</html>` tags.
 It may also contain additional HTML code that should appear after the sections.

 ### Configuring the report layout

-The following properties on the `reportsDashboard` task are used to configure the report layout:
+The `layout` property of the `reportsDashboard` task is used to configure the report layout.
+It has the following nested properties:

-* `columns` - an int specifying the number of columns in the sections matrix.
+* `numColumns` - an int specifying the number of columns in the sections matrix.
 Default is 2.

-* `htmlTitle` - a string to put inside the `<title>` tag in the HTML `<head>`.
-Default is "<project name> build reports summary".
-This property is ignored if a custom header is specified in the `headerHtmlFile` property.

 * `headlineHtmlCode` - a string with an HTML snippet to put between the header and the sections.
-Default is `<p class="headline">htmlTitle</p>`, where "htmlTitle" is the value of the `htmlTitle` property.
+Default is `<p class="headline">project-name build reports summary</p>`, where "project-name" is the project's name..

 * `sectionsStartHtmlCode` - a string with an HTML snippet to put directly before the sections.
 Default is `<table width="100%">`.